larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 63 test test.
 OK yeah, this is a game.
 This is looks like it's
-probably shot off to 3:40.
+probably shot off to 340.
 Not entirely positive is it looks probably is pretty sure it is, although it's a slight chance it might be baseless program.
 (74:33)
-Please run on this PDP 7.
+Please run on this PDP-7.
 I had a similar split.
 I think this one is probably mine.
 Wow.
 OK, that would reset the board.